adobebc/web-apps-sdk/APIs/categories/list-categories.md

 ## List Categories

-Get a list of categories which exist on the current site.
+Get a list of categories which exist on the current site in ascending order of their ids.

 **Note:** This operation does not support: pagination, filtering, or sorting parameters.